 If you are experiencing Vishama Agni, it will be best to follow a Vata-pacifying diet routine.
-Warm well-cooked, mushy meals such as kitchari, dahls, basmati rice, soups, stews, crock pot meals and well-steamed veggies will be beneficial while all cold, raw, dry and rough foods should be avoided.
+Warm, well-cooked, mushy meals such as kitchari, dals, basmati rice, soups, stews, crock pot meals, and well-steamed veggies will be beneficial while all cold, raw, dry, and rough foods should be avoided.
 Warming digestive spices will help to reduce symptoms of gas and bloating and taking Triphala Churna with ghee at bedtime will help to relieve constipation.

 Tikshna Agni: The Sharp, Penetrating Fire

 The second digestion type is related to Pitta dosha or the fire element and it is called Tikshna Agni (translated as “sharp, penetrating fire”).
 Like Pitta the symptoms relate to excessive heat in the system and can range from hyperacidity, acid reflux, hyper-metabolism, constant hunger, hypoglycemia (low blood sugar), inflammation in the GI tract, diarrhea, chronic loose stools, cranky hunger, anger, criticism, and judgmental tendencies.
 If a coating is present on the tongue, it often has a yellow, orange, pink, or green hue in color.
 Individuals with Tikshna Agni often do not digest oily, fatty, fried foods well and cannot tolerate foods with extreme spice (although they tend to love it!).